ngljcb/px-selfie/README.md

 ## Backend

-To start a local development server for the frontend, run:
+To start a local development server for the backend, run:

 ```bash
 cd server
 npm run dev
 ```

-Once the server is running, open your browser and navigate to `http://localhost:3000/`.
-The application will automatically reload whenever you modify any of the source files.
+Once the server is running, it listens to `http://localhost:3000/`.
+The application will automatically respond whenever a valid request has been made.